 How Poor Sleep Affects Your Health

-For example, a study published in the May 2019 issue of Diabetes Care https://doi.org/10.2337/dc19-0298 reported that among 962 adults with Type 2 diabetes, Hgb A1c (an indication of blood sugar levels over time) was significantly higher in those who reported sleeping less than five or more than eight hours per night.
-Sleep disruption has also been linked to risk for Alzheimer’s disease, high blood pressure, and weight gain.
+Do you or a family member have diabetes?
+A study published in the May 2019 issue of Diabetes Care https://doi.org/10.2337/dc19-0298 reported that for adults with Type 2 diabetes, Hgb A1c (indicating blood sugar levels over time) was significantly higher in those who reported sleeping less than five or more than eight hours per night.

+I usually sleep well, for which I give much credit to my parents.
+Dad could drink black coffee at nine p.m. and fall asleep at eleven.
+Mom slept through family road trips of any length—five hours to grandma’s or four days cross country.
 Even so, there are times when I toss and turn.
 Here’s what helps me not sleep like a baby.
 (Who wants to wake up crying every three hours?)

 The Bible says “In your anger do not sin; when you are on your beds, search your hearts and be silent” (Psalms 4:4).
 How many times do you hash over a situation or carry on an imaginary conversation at night because of unresolved anger or frustration?
 The psalmist says be at peace, with a silent heart.
 That may require you to engage in courageous and vulnerable conversations, set and enforce boundaries, or decide to forgive and release your resentment.
 Your health and well being is worth it!
 Do these things as early in the day as possible.
 I’ve found it’s better to tackle tough conversations in the morning, when I’m rested, and have time to work off tension or stress before bed time..

 This reduces stress and generates whole body calmness.
-I love the way I feel after exercise.
-How great to honor your body with the movement it needs for relaxed health.
+How great it is to honor your body with the movement it needs for relaxed health.

-P repare for sleep.
-I think many of us have trouble sleeping because we live so focused on what we DO, not what we ARE.
+You might have trouble sleeping because you live so focused on what you DO, not what you ARE.
 Going to sleep requires letting go, as Wendell Berry said in his poem The Wild Geese: “abandon, as in love or sleep.” https://www.awakin.org/read/view.php?tid=2144

 A Bedtime Routine